mavost/docuserver/aws.md

 FSx for Lustre: serving data for high performance applications, GB/s throughput, millions of IOPS, sub-millisecond latencies, e.g. for Machine learning, AI, HPC, modelling; can store data on S3

+#### AWS Backup

+Flexible service to backup not only other services (EC2, EBS, EFS, both Amazon FSx, AWS Storage Gateway) but also whole AWS accounts, given they were set up using the AWS Organizations service.
+Benefits: Centralization, automation option, compliance/audit friendly.

 #### AWS Pricing Calculator

 This would be the best way to anticipate what the AWS costs will be.